Anesthetic technician: Physical and Ergonomic Hazards

+Chemical Hazards

+Inadequate disposal of waste anesthetic gases is one of the most common mistakes in the practice.
+Outdated or inadequate ventilation systems results in continuous exposure.
+Nitrous oxide is one of the most common gases used when conducting anesthesia operations.
+Chronic exposure has many side effects depending on how long technicians are exposed for.
+Short term exposure can lead to nausea, dizziness, and decreased cognitive performance while long term may affect reproductive functions.

+Biological Hazards

+Anesthesia technicians are exposed to various infectious disease inside the clinical environment.
+Being in the vicinity of patients often leave technicians susceptible to airborne diseases such as Influenza and Coronavirus.
+Bloodborne disease also play significant role as hazards inside the work environment.
+Equipment, especially sharp objects, often graze or touch the technicians which can lead to infection of HIV or Hepatitis C. 25% of needlestick injuries occur inside operating rooms, with many reporting fatigue and high pressure environments.

 American Society of Anesthesia Technologists & Technicians

 American Society of Anesthesia Technologists & Technicians (ASATT), acknowledges the scope of practice for the Anesthesia technical personnel.
 The commitment of ASATT is to ensure that efficient, safe, competent, and ethical practices are provided to society and maintaining professional standards of practice.
 ASATT acknowledges that the Anesthesia technical personnel are a part of the Anesthesia care team as listed in the practice guidelines of the American Society of Anesthesiologists (ASA).
 This position should not be confused with that of an anesthesiologist assistant who actively participates as a licensed anesthesia provider.